robertdshaw/Robs-Google-News/README.md

 # Robs-Google-News
 ## Purpose
-This Python program is designed to automate the process of reading data from an API (or CSV file/SQL database), processing the data (formatting, cleaning, etc.), and updating a SQL table with the processed data.
-The automation is achieved using the Windows Task Scheduler, which allows the program to execute at a predefined time without human intervention.The program ensures the data is formatted according to predefined rules, and logs any exceptions or errors that occur during execution.
+This Python program is designed to automate the process of reading data from an API, processing it (formatting, cleaning, etc.), and updating a SQL table with the processed data.
+The automation is done using the Windows Task Scheduler, which allows the program to execute at a predefined time without manual intervention.
+The program ensures the data is formatted according to predefined rules, and logs any exceptions or errors that occur during execution.
-I set out to fetch news articles related to the Swedish manufacturing company Alfa Laval's core product "heat exchanger", and then save these articles in a database.
+The primary business goal achieved was to fetch news articles related to the Swedish manufacturing company Alfa Laval's core product "heat exchanger", and then save these articles in a database.

 ## How the Program Works
 1. **Data Loading**: The program begins by reading data from News API's API which is found at https://newsapi.org/docs/endpoints/everything and after logging in generates an API key which is used to fill a database name called news.db